spencer-shadley/completed-class/01-Class-Content/02-CSS-Bootstrap/README.md

 ## Homework: Responsive Portfolio

-Create two different versions of a portfolio:

-* For the first version, use the Bootstrap CSS Framework to create your portfolio.
+Use the Bootstrap CSS Framework to recreate your portfolio.
-* For the second version, enhance the portfolio you made in the last unit with a mobile-responsive layout.

 ## Helpful Links